 Birth partners in labour

 Partners are required to wear masks throughout their visit, even in the side rooms.
-Unfortunately, for the safety of our women and staff, visitors will be asked to leave if they do not wear their masks, or repeatedly remove them or wear them incorrectly.
+For the safety of our women and staff, visitors will be asked to leave if they do not wear their masks, or repeatedly remove them or wear them incorrectly.

 In order to protect our expectant mothers we will not be holding any face to face antenatal classes for the immediate future.